thiagomcampos/cloudtalk-assignment/README.md

-# CloudTalk Assignment - Product Review System
+# Product Review System

-This project implements a two-service system for managing product reviews, as described in the CloudTalk assignment.
+This project implements a two-service system for managing product reviews.

 ## Services